-A promotional giveaway (also referred to as a promotional product, advertising specialty or swag) is an item on which a logo or other marketing message is imprinted.
+A promotional giveaway (also referred to as a promotional product, advertising specialty, or simply swag) is an item on which a logo or other marketing message is imprinted.
 The purpose of the item is to keep an organization's name and information in front of its target audience.

 Useful everyday items are usually chosen because of the high likelihood that they will be retained and utilized, thereby increasing the number of impressions for the organization's marketing message.
 Because of the high impression potential which decreases the cost per advertising impression, promotional giveaways can be a cost-effective marketing tool.

-Promotional giveaways also have the power of gifting working for them.
+Promotional giveaways also have the power of gifting working in their favor.
 When people receive a gift, they are more likely to want to reciprocate by buying or supporting the giver.

 Promotional Giveaway History

 While it may seem that promotional merchandise printed with logos has been around forever, the industry is relatively young.

 Some early uses include commemorative buttons for United States President George Washington, calendars, and rulers.
 But the industry didn't really get underway until later in the 19th century when a printer in Ohio convinced a shoe store to provide printed bags to local schools.
 (Wikipedia)

 In 2012, the industry is estimated to be a 19.4 billion dollar industry.
 It is represented by two leading industry associations: Advertising Specialty Institute (ASI) and Promotional Products Association International (PPAI).
 The industry is segmented into distributors (consultants and retailers who sell promotional products directly to businesses and consumers) and suppliers (companies that sell merchandise and imprinting services to distributors).
 Promotional giveaways are sold through distributors by direct selling efforts and websites on the Internet.

 How Are They Used?

 Promotional giveaways are, quite literally, given away!
 Organizations distribute them to customers, sales prospects, and others who can help support their marketing efforts.